 Final date: Thursday, Jul 20, 2023 at 11:59pm (Pacific Time)

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-The Department of Nutritional Sciences and Toxicology (NST) in the College of Natural Resources at the University of California, Berkeley invites applications for a pool of qualified temporary lecturers to teach courses in Nutritional Science and related topics, should an opening arise.
+The Department of Nutritional Sciences and Toxicology (NST) in the Rausser College of Natural Resources at the University of California, Berkeley invites applications for a pool of qualified temporary lecturers to teach courses in Nutritional Science and related topics, should an opening arise during the academic year and in the summer.
 The Department of Nutritional Sciences and Toxicology focuses on the metabolic biology of nutrients and toxicants in relation to human health and disease.
 Our research and curriculum span a breadth of topics, from delivery of nutrients to mammalian cells and their molecular functions, through the influence of genetics on diet-associated human disease, to programs and policies that address human and environmental health and safety.

-The department also offers students a Didactic Training Program in Dietetics which combines a strong foundation in the biological and chemical sciences with specialized advance coursework that focuses on nutrient/non-nutrient function and metabolism.
-The application of this field informs recommendations for dietary patterns to achieve optimum health and the treatment of prevention of disease conditions as well as food production and safety.
-Further information about NST, including courses taught, can be found at: https://nst.berkeley.edu/
+The department also offers students a Didactic Training Program in Dietetics which combines a strong foundation in the biological and chemical sciences with specialized advanced coursework that focuses on nutrient/non-nutrient function and metabolism.
+The application of this field informs recommendations for dietary patterns to achieve optimum health and the treatment or prevention of disease conditions as well as food production and safety.

 We are seeking outstanding lecturers who can teach/co-teach small, medium, or large lecture and/or laboratory courses.
 The primary responsibilities for NST Lecturer positions include:

 - Planning and preparing lessons; researching and developing new topics, teaching materials, and online resources

 - Supervising Graduate Students Instructors (GSIs), if applicable.